polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 - Return results
 As discussed in [Equation A.39 in the Gray Paper](https://graypaper.com/), the invocation returns its output through register `a0` (7th register), which contains a pointer to the output buffer.
 Register `a1`(8th register) contains the length of the output buffer.
 The output buffer must be allocated within the program's memory space and contain the SCALE-encoded return value.

-#### Host Calls
+#### Host Functions

+The following host functions are available to PVQ invocations.
+The index numbers shown correspond to the values used in the `ecalli` instruction.

-- `extension_call`: A unified entry point that routes queries to various extensions.
+1. `extension_call`: A unified entry point that routes queries to various extensions.
 It accepts two parameters:

-  1. `extension_id`
+- `extension_id`
   An `u64` value for selecting which extension to query, split across two 32-bit registers: lower 32 bits in `a0` and upper 32 bits in `a1`
-  2. `query_data`
+- `query_data`
   SCALE-encoded value including the view function index and its arguments, pointer in `a2` and length in `a3`.

 The returned results are stored in registers `a0` (pointer) and `a1` (length).
 The output buffer contains the SCALE-encoded return value.

-The host call also has the ability to filter call data requests based on their source of invocation (e.g., Runtime, Extrinsics, RuntimeAPI, or XCM).
+All host functions must properly account for and deduct gas based on their computational costs.

-**Example Rust Implementation using PolkaVM SDK**:
+**Example Rust Implementation using [PolkaVM SDK](https://github.com/paritytech/polkavm)**:

 ```rust
 #[polkavm_derive::polkavm_import]